felipebn/opennlp-pt-br-lemmatizer-dict-generator/README-en.md

 This generator uses CoGrOO dictionaries to generate a file which can be use as input for OpenNLP's Lemmatizer.

+Lemmas are discovered using UNITEX-PB dictionary and lemmatizer.

 I made it because it was to hard to find an already formated dictionary expected by OpenNLP's Lemmatizer.

 ## How to use